 One of the most common forms of probate planning is holding assets jointly with another person.
 The impact of holding assets jointly is that probate fees are not paid until the death of the last to die of the joint holders.
-While this is an effective means of avoiding probate fees on multiple occasions, this form of probate planning does not have the effect of eliminating probate fees in their entirety.
+While this is an effective means of avoiding probate fees on multiple occasions, this form of probate planning does not have the effect of eliminating probate fees in their entirety and there are a variety of other non-tax issues that come with joint ownership of assets.